 This is a peaceful weekend trip away from Delhi and I recommend anyone to check it out!

 India is a beautiful country full of vibrant cultures and diverse eco-systems.
 Although there is a lot to do in Delhi, the metropolis may be quite overwhelming at times.
 Fear not.
-With these accessible and affordable options, weekend trips away from Delhi, or other getaways in the Himalayas should definitely become a regular retreat.
+With these accessible and affordable options, weekend getaways from Delhi, or other trips in the Himalayas should definitely become a regularity.
 What are some of your favorite get-aways in the region?